ddaaggeett/whiteSocket/README.md

 A single blooprint is an editable document containing hand-drawn detail with supporting text. the ultimate blooprint documentation system is based upon supportive text which is the measurable data in parallel to the handwriting, explaining exactly what's portrayed.

 Think about it this way: if a picture is placed in front of an audience, and the only thing that had to be done was the group of people looking at it had to argue about it, you'd eventually get to a refined explanation, perhaps even an exact transcription of what was drawn by hand.
 This is the measurement system that gives credibility to hand-drawn/written work.
-Image sorting algorithms to apply to user generated content.
+Imagine sorting algorithms to apply to user generated content.
 ____________________________________________________________________________

 NOTE: